Jarifa1khaun/ApartmentApp/NodeBackEnd/README.md

 This is the node back end of the app.
-It is dockerized and it will be created and destroyed using the up and down files.